Rookie Ball Rules

 - The catcher (optional): The player shall be positioned at a minimum of three (3) feet behind the batter to avoid injury or interference.
 The catcher will ALWAYS wear a helmet/face mask with dangling throat protector, long-model chest protector, cup, and shin guards.
 This rule applies to games and team practices.
 Catchers may be used defensively and at least attempt to catch the pitched ball.
 Catchers should be positioned in the normal location behind home plate.
 To speed up the game, catchers should not throw the ball back to the pitcher.
 The pitcher should have 5-10 balls ready to pitch to speed up the game.

-- The player pitcher: When the ball is “pitched,” the player shall at all times have at least one foot on the pitching circle (the pitching mound) and shall never be positioned in front of the pitching machine.
+- The player pitcher: When the ball is “pitched,” the player shall have at least one foot on the pitching circle (the pitching mound) and behind the front legs of the pitching machine until the pitch is released.
+Pitchers must wear a protective helmet with full facemask.

 - The infielders: Each infield player must be in a "set position" ready to field the ball.
 They may not be placed on the grass part of the infield.
 This rule is in effect to give an otherwise less developed batter an equal chance to attain first base.
 Keep your infielders back, they cannot be too close to the hitter!

-- The outfielders: A team must field a minimum of 8 fielders, and may field up to 10 players.
-There shall be a maximum of four (4) outfielders, except when a team can field only 8 players, and then there must be a minimum of two (2) outfielders.
+- The outfielders: A team must field a minimum of 8 fielders and may field up to 10 players.
+There shall be a maximum of four (4) outfielders and a minimum of two (2) outfielders.
 In a normal 10 player roster, the positions shall be left fielder, left-centerfielder, right-centerfielder, and right fielder.

 - Defensive players should be rotated every inning at least.
 Do not keep the same players at key positions like pitcher and first base.